Trump’s longtime accountant testifies to N.Y. grand jury in criminal probe

 Prosecutors are investigating whether Trump’s company broke the law by giving widely different valuations for the same property at the same time.
 In some cases, for instance, the Trump Organization provided low valuations to property-tax officials, while telling lenders that the same property was worth much more.

 Bender’s first appearance before the grand jury was brief, the people said.
-But they said Bender could return for more testimony in the coming weeks.
+But they said he could return for more testimony in the coming weeks.

 His appearance could be significant because Bender handled vast amounts of Trump’s financial information as an outside accountant.
 Prosecutors already obtained millions of pages of Trump-related documents from Bender’s firm, after a court battle that went to the Supreme Court twice.